Diamonds are forever - or so they would have you believe!

-We can only assume that George Clooney, who dropped £450,000 on a seven-carat diamond for Amal Alamuddin, had not read the report.
+We can only assume that George Clooney, who dropped £450,000 on a seven-carat diamond for Amal Alamuddin, had not read the report!

 Regardless of how much you spend, there’s no such thing as a cheap engagement ring.
 That’s why it’s a very wise move to have the ring insured.

 Having your ring insured between buying it and giving it is simple.
-Just contact your home insurance provider to arrange cover.
+Just contact your Home Insurance provider to arrange cover.
 While your usual Home or Contents policy may cover an engagement ring inside the home (subject to certain limitations), it may not be covered outside the home.

-When your engagement ring might not be insured
+When is your engagement ring not insured?

-Following a (successful) proposal, the ring belongs to your fiancée.
-But depending on your living arrangements, her possessions may not be covered; for example if you don’t live together, or if her name is not on the insurance policy.
-In those cases, the ring might not be protected.
-Your fiance will need to call her own insurance company to arrange cover.
+Following a (successful) proposal, the ring belongs to your fiancée, but depending on your living arrangements, their possessions may not be included under your insurance coverage.
+If you don’t live together, or if their name is not on the insurance policy, that ring that you have spent a small fortune on, and that you confidently believe to be insured, is in fact not.